basil-b2s/basil-b2s/README.md

 ### I'm a Student👨‍🎓, Programmer💻 and ML Enthusiast😎

-- 💻 Interested in Reinforcement Learning
+- 💻 Interested in Natural Language Processing
 - 📖 I’m currently in learning mode
 - 👯 I’m looking to collaborate with other content creators